Skip to main content

 The ADA provides a complementary shield, focusing on your current health status.
 It protects you from discriminatory practices based on disability, which can include a wide range of diagnosed medical conditions.
 Many hormonal and metabolic conditions, when they substantially limit one or more major life activities, can be classified as disabilities under the ADA.

 The law is structured to prevent a situation where you feel compelled to reveal a diagnosis to receive a health insurance discount or other reward.
-The confidentiality provisions of these laws are equally robust, mandating that any you do choose to share be maintained in separate, secure files, inaccessible to those who make employment decisions.
+The confidentiality provisions of these laws are equally robust, mandating that any health information you do choose to share be maintained in separate, secure files, inaccessible to those who make employment decisions.

 GINA and the ADA work in concert to protect your private health narrative, ensuring your participation in wellness programs is a choice, not a requirement for disclosing personal biological information.